ij96/bing-rewarder/README.md

 # Bing Rewarder

-Perform automatic searchs on Bing to earn Microsoft Rewards points
+Perform automatic searches on Bing to earn Microsoft Rewards points.

+The Bash script `rewarder.sh` performs 30 PC searches and 20 mobile searches.

+During every search, a keyword is chosen randomly from `/usr/share/dict/words` (this could be replaced by other line-separated dictionary file).

 ## Usage

-- first you need a Microsoft account that is registered with Microsoft Rewards
+1. first you need a Microsoft account that is registered with Microsoft Rewards

-- login with the account on any browser
+2. login with the account on any browser

-- retrieve and store the cookies in cookies.txt in the same folder as `rewarder.sh`
+3. retrieve and store the cookies as `cookies.txt` in the same folder as `rewarder.sh`

-- run `rewarder.sh`:
+4. run `rewarder.sh`:

 ```
 bash rewarder.sh